PerlineDemange/non-cognitive/GenomicSEM/Cholesky model/readme.md

 `MergingandCleaning.R`: merge the results files and clean the summary statistics

-`HowtoPruneforLD`: identify independent hits, done in interactive mode on LISA
+`HowtoPruneforLD`: identify independent hits, done in interactive mode on LISA (as reported in the paper, it corresponds to  Baselmans et al's method in *Supp.
+Table 4*)

-`Manhattan_plot_HillIp.R`: make the manhattan plot
+`Manhattan_plot_HillIp.R`: make the manhattan plot (*Figure 2* and *Supplementary Figure 1*)

-`Calculation_samplesize.R`: compute the effective sample size of the GWAS, following Mallard et al. 2019
+`Calculation_samplesize.R`: compute the effective sample size of the GWAS, following Mallard et al. 2020 (*Supplementary Note*)